Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking at a meeting with members of Iran's parliament, Khamenei added: "This is a fundamental and important law, whose results have been shown even at the international level."

-Iran signed the nuclear deal, also known as the Joint Comprehensive Plan of Action (JCPOA), with world powers in July 2015, accepting controls on its nuclear program in exchange for the lifting of Western sanctions.
+Iran signed a nuclear deal, known as the Joint Comprehensive Plan of Action (JCPOA), with world powers in July 2015, agreeing to curb its nuclear program in exchange for the lifting of Western sanctions.

 Negotiations to resume the JCPOA started in Vienna (Austria) in April 2021, but so far remain deadlocked.

-On the same day, regarding the information released by AP on May 22 that Iran is building a nuclear facility "apparently out of range of the most modern US weapons", located near the Zagros Mountains in the central part of the Islamic Republic, Tehran denied it.
+On the same day, regarding the information released by AP on May 22 that Iran is building a nuclear facility "apparently out of range of America's most modern weapons", located near the Zagros Mountains in the central part of the Islamic Republic, Tehran denied it.

 Director of the Atomic Energy Organization of Iran (AEOI) Mohammad Eslami affirmed: "Iran is complying with the regulations of the International Atomic Energy Agency and safety commitments.
-Whenever we plan to carry out any activity, we will notify the Agency of our commitments and act accordingly."
+Whenever we plan to carry out any activity, we will inform the Agency about the commitments and act accordingly."

 Source